meena-erian/DEW/README.md

 shell\autoplay\command = setup.exe
 icon = icon.ico
 ```
-The above autorun.inf specifies what each of the [open], [explore], and  [autoplay] commands dose.
-So, lets say ***setup.exe*** is a virus, no matter what you do the viruse will be launched.
+The above *autorun.inf* specifies what each of the [open], [explore], and  [autoplay] commands dose.
+So, lets say ***setup.exe*** is a virus, no matter what you do, the viruse will be launched.
 And finally, just like TNT, it was mainly used for evil and it was removed from all later vesions (not completely. the icon line is supported).

 Later on, virus developers had some trouble making their application run by itself after disbling autorun.
 And the main challenge was switched to ***"How to make the user run the virus?"*** but unfortunately, that wasn't really a "*challend*"

-####Folder-like-icon Shortct trick
+####Folder-like Shortct trick
-Currently the most common trick to mack the user run the virus is to:
+Currently the most common trick to make the user run the virus is to:
- 1. hide the original content of the pin-drive
+ 1. The virus hides the original content of the pin-drive
- 2. display nothing in the pin drive but a shortcut to the virus
+ 2. The virus displays nothing in the pin drive but a shortcut to the virus
- 3. when the user run the virus, try to demonstrate that everything is fine by the folder containing the original content of the pin-drive.
+ 3. When the user runs the virus, it trys to demonstrate that everything is fine by opening the folder containing the original content of the pin-drive.

 ##Instructions